Coil winding technology: Terminology related to electric machines

 This article is about coil winding technology and much of the article is specific to electric machines.
 This section provides definitions of terms used later in the article.

-Rotator and stator
+Rotor and stator

-An electric motors or generator consist of a cylinderical rotating part called the rotor and a stationary part called the stator.
-For maximum efficiency, a gap between the rotor and stator is kept as small as possible, typically 1-2 mm.
+An electric motor or generator consists of a cylinderical rotating part called the rotor and a stationary part called the stator.
+For maximum efficiency, a gap between the rotor and stator is kept as small as possible, typically 1–2 mm.

 For most AC generators, the stator acts as the armature, and the rotor acts as the field magnet.

 Laminations

 The rotor and stator are both assembled from a stack of laminations stamped from sheets of electrical steel, typically 1 mm thick.
 The laminations are designed to minimize eddy currents, which would otherwise waste energy and create heat.

 Slots and teeth

 Windings consist of insulated conductors, which pass through slots cut along the axis of the stator.
 The spaces between the slots are called teeth.
 The shape of the slots and teeth depends upon the design of the electric machine.
 Slots may be rectangular, they may taper, they may be circular, etc.

 The wider part at the end of the tooth is called a tooth shoe.

 Some authors use the term "groove" to mean the same thing as slot.
 In this article, the term groove refers to the indentations between parallel conductors in a layer of a winding.